 1961 Beijing performance, led by An Laixu on drums.
 Photo courtesy MRI, Beijing.

-He led a celebrated 1961 trip to Beijing to perform (audio playlist #12, with notes here).
-After the silence of the Cultural Revolution, he died in obscure poverty in 1977 before he could be rehabilitated.
+An Laixu led a celebrated 1961 trip to Beijing to perform (in the sidebar of this site, audio playlist #12, with notes here, track 6 of China: folk instrumental traditions; also track 6 on the CD with the 1998 paperback edition of my Folk Music of China).
+After the silence and ignominy of the Cultural Revolution, he died in obscure poverty in 1977 before he could be rehabilitated.

 Li Shigen